The Bankrate promise

-If you want a guaranteed return on your savings, then opening a certificate of deposit may be a logical choice: CDs are a low-risk place to park cash.
+If you want a guaranteed return on your savings, then opening a certificate of deposit may be a logical choice: CDs are a low-risk place to park cash that come with a fixed interest rate.
 These time-deposit products offered by banks and credit unions tend to pay more interest than savings accounts because they are less liquid.

 Here’s a closer look at how to open a CD.

 The biggest upside of a certificate of deposit is that your money will grow steadily at a guaranteed rate.
-In exchange for that certainty, you will not have access to your funds until the end of the term.
+In exchange for that guaranteed rate, you must commit to leaving the funds in the account for a specified term.

 Before you open a CD, make sure that you have a goal in mind for these funds.
-Yes, you want to build your savings, but why?
 Are you planning to buy a car within the next few years or do you want to fund a vacation in a year?
-The reason behind your savings can help you pick the appropriate term for your CD.
+With a determined goal in mind, you’ll be able to pick an appropriate CD term — one that matures when you expect to fulfill that goal.

 Lengths of term

-Common CD terms include three, six and nine months, 1 year, 18 months, and two, three, four and five years.
-With most CDs, you will not have access to the funds until the CD matures without incurring an early withdrawal penalty, which could wipe out any interest earned and potentially some of your principal.
+The most common CD terms tend to range from three months to five years.
+With many CDs, you will not have access to the funds until the CD matures without incurring an early withdrawal penalty, which could wipe out any interest earned and potentially some of your principal.
+Hence, it’s important to choose a CD with a term that you know you can afford to put the money away for.

 Types of CDs

 There are a dozen types of CDs to choose from.
-Here are some of the more common types, depending on how accessible you need the funds to be.
+Here are some of the more common types, which offer different levels of flexibility.

-An add-on CD will let you make several deposits over the course of the term.
-But there may still be limitations to the amount that you can add to a CD depending on the fine print.
+An add-on CD allows savers to make several deposits over the course of the term.
+The amount that can be added to the CD may be limited, depending on the CD’s terms.

-You can avoid costly penalties by choosing to open a liquid CD that offers no penalty fees if you need to withdraw your funds early, though interest rates may not be as favorable as with a traditional CD.
+You can avoid costly penalties by choosing to open a no-penalty CD, sometimes called a liquid CD, that offers no penalty fees for withdrawing funds early, though interest rates may not be as favorable as with a traditional CD.
 A high-yield savings account or money market account may be a better option if having access to the funds is critical.

 Bump-up CDs are a good option in a rising rate environment, allowing you to take advantage of a higher rate for the duration of the CD term.
 Typically, one bump up is allowed per term, but terms vary depending on the length of the CD’s duration.
 Bump-up CDs frequently pay less interest than traditional CDs and may still be subject to penalties for early withdrawal.